 Since most of my ingredients were still in boxes, I decided to save a step and just buy a pizza crust from my favorite local pizza maker.
 So this ended up being a 4-ingredient, 15-minute meal for me.
 Super simple.
 Beautifully colorful.
 And wonderfully delicious.
 Definitely another great way to celebrate that classic tomato-mozzarella-basil combination.

-- handful of fresh basil, torn into small pieces or julienned
+handful of fresh basil, torn into small pieces or julienne

 Preheat your oven to 425 degrees (or the temperature specified on your pizza crust, if storebought).